 - Insignia logo broach

-This toy arrives fully charged and ready to use.
-Many people have said that they were surprised that the metallic center section of all toys in the Insignia line is metallic plastic rather than actual metal.
+This toy arrives fully charged and ready to use and looks just like it does in the photos.
+However many people have said that they were surprised that the golden center of the Insignia line of toys is a “metallic plastic” rather than actual metal.
 I knew to expect this and initially thought that it felt far too light when I picked it up, however after using it though I think the extra weight would’ve negatively impacted the experience.

 The transition between the Plastic and silicone is the one facet of this toy that I dislike.The hole at the bottom of the toy is perfect for putting your thumb through to grasp the toy and get some amazing thrusting going.
 With the super soft silicone tip on the clitoral part of the toy it means you can get pretty rough with the thrusting without causing pain or injury to your clit.
 Over time though the seam starts to rub against your hand and fingers.
 For such an ergonomic toy that it is so easy to hold it in your hand whilst positioning the control buttons where your fingers intuitively reach to find them this rough area is a pretty big downfall.
 I love this toy and want to use it every day AND every night, but I really don’t want to get blisters!